UVMCS120BS2020/SC-GF-ME-GO-Project4/README.md

  **Tile Vector Average Difference Count** - 15.922

  My function uses time as well.
 By taking in the value of clock() with every iteration the value is constantly changing and thus can create a different swap with every iteration.
 The rand() function uses time as the basis for creating a pseudo random value, so by going to the source (time itself) I am able to circumvent using the rand() function.
 Every iteration also multiplies the value by a prime number to add another force of randomization and a wider range of swaps.
+I consider the overall "effectiveness" of my algorithm mediocre.
+It results in every permutation possible given the testing parameters, but comes out with the worst average score out of our functions.

 <br/>